 For the big brain nerds out there, we’d say it’s an amalgamation of cannabis genotypes, chemotypes, and phenotypes that, in varying ratios and quantities, most often comprise a given strain’s valued characteristics and thus serve as a genesis for its name.

-Despite pop culture and government propaganda painting stoners as intellectually dull individuals, I’ve found that couldn’t be further from the truth, particularly in regard to the breeders who are constantly hunting for unique cultivars to refine, combine, or back-cross.
+Despite pop culture and government propaganda painting stoners as intellectually dull, I’ve found that couldn’t be further from the truth, particularly regarding the breeders who are constantly hunting for unique cultivars to refine, combine, or backcross.

 Seriously, the level of geekery that goes on in the experimentation, production, and release of any “new” strain is comprised of sometimes entire DECADES of labor, love, and countless hours of testing and refinement.

-Others, such as the OGs, for example, can stay relatively stable in terms of genetics but still be continually refined with environmental factors and curated breeding.
+Others, such as the OGs, can remain relatively stable genetically but are still continually refined by environmental factors and curated breeding.
 The ultimate aim here is to produce the very best possible version of that particular phenotype, or version of the plant representing traits inherited from controllable environmental factors such as nutrients, light spectrums, humidity, and temperature, among other trade secrets.

 The takeaway is this: yes, cannabis strains, more often than not, DO imbue meaning grounded in fact.